-I decided to try and find a notation that covered these two different ways of approaching chord progressions.
-I found PKP by "reverse engineering" pieces of music written in the style of fake books.
-This chapter follows the same approach, except skipping over the written music by going directly to skeleton melody and harmony lines that would be extracted from it.
-This is necessary because ideas that aim at understanding music independently of the "clothes" of music notation cannot be explained using it.
+This chapter presents the ideas by following the same approach, except skipping over the written music by going directly to skeleton melody and harmony lines that would be extracted from it.
+This is necessary because ideas that aim at understanding music independently of the "clothes" of music notation cannot be successfully explained using it.
 Relationship to written music follow from interpreting the results.
-The chapter opens with an explanation of fundamental concepts which are then developed by "reverse engineering" examples.